jamescherti/compile-angel.el/README.md

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).

-2. Add the following code **at the very beginning of your Emacs init file, before all other packages**:
+2. Add the following code **at the very beginning of your init.el file, before all other packages**:
 ```emacs-lisp
 (use-package compile-angel
   :ensure t